Bandwidth/examples/java/Phone Number Ordering/README.md

 # Java Boilerplate Code

 ## Description
-A demo app to order numbers using teh bandwidth-java-iris-sdk
+A demo app to order numbers using the bandwidth-java-iris-sdk

 ## Running The App